 Once the quality factor is known for an event i, it can then be recorded and the analysis can loop over the next event and repeat the sequence all over again.
 Once all events have been run over, the quality factors for each event are used as a weight for plotting inside histograms.
 If the quality factor is correctly calculated for each event, the method should be able to separate signal from background.
 More specifically, if a histogram of the K^+K^- invariant mass is plotted with Q_i as the weight for the i^{th} event, one should see a 'pure' φ peak with absolutely no background.
 In addition, if the K^+K^- invariant mass is plotted with $1 - Q_i$ as the weight for the i^{th} event, one should see all background and absolutely no φ peak.
-Therefore, the sum of the signal histogram plus the background histogram should be equal to the non weighted K^+K^- invariant mass which will include both signal and background events.
+Therefore, the sum of the signal histogram plus the background histogram should be equal to the K^+K^- invariant mass with all events having a weight of 1.